Prostate Cancer Treatment Trifecta

 Trifecta Approach Important in Prostate Cancer Treatment

-Three is a very important number to Dr. David Samadi, Vice Chairman, Department of Urology and Chief of Robotics and Minimally Invasive Surgery at The Mount Sinai Medical Center.
+Three is a very important number to Dr. David Samadi, Chairman of Urology, Chief of Robotic Surgery at Lenox Hill Hospital, and Professor of Urology at Hofstra North Shore-LIJ School of Medicine.
 Considered a mystical number, Samadi has incorporated this number in his robotic prostatectomy practice.
-Having performed over 4,500 successful prostate cancer treatments in his work, Samadi’s experience is unparalleled.
+Having performed over 5,200 successful prostate cancer treatments in his work, Samadi’s experience is unparalleled.

 Thanks to three fellowships, he is not only an accomplished robotic surgeon, he is also expertly trained in open and laparoscopic surgery.
 Samadi refers to himself as "three surgeons in one head,” which is crucial in surgery, if he needed to switch from one type of surgery to another.